Hamilton Central railway station, New Zealand: History

-On 1 October 1884 the station reopened as Hamilton West, when the Morrinsville line opened.
-By 1884 it had a 4th class station building, platform, cart approach, 60 ft by 30 ft goods shed and loading bank.
+On 1 October 1884 when the Morrinsville line opened, the station reopened as Hamilton West.
+By 1884, it had a 4th class station building, platform, cart approach, 60 ft by 30 ft goods shed and loading bank.
 In 1896 there was also a stationmaster's house, urinals and a passing loop for 38 wagons.
-In 1892 the station got improved and increased accommodation, with further improvements in 1897, 1899 and 1900, when a verandah was added.
+In 1892 the station was improved and increased accommodation, with further improvements in 1897, 1899 and 1900, when a verandah was added.

-The station was renamed Hamilton from 1 March 1899.
+The station was renamed to Hamilton on 1 March 1899.
 In 1902 it was described as being, "of wood and iron, and has a ladies' waiting room, a public lobby, stationmaster's room, a long passenger platform, and a large goods shed.
 Four trains pass the station daily, each way."
-In 1905 the stationmaster's house was shifted and a porters room, parcels office and store added.
+In 1905, the stationmaster's house was shifted and a porters room, parcels office and store were added.
 The luggage room and verandah were extended in 1909.
 A crossing keeper controlled the Victoria Street crossing from 1912, when the platform was extended 200 ft west and asphalted.
 In 1924 a new, larger storeroom at the Frankton end replaced one at the other end.

 Work to underground the station began in 1961, with removal of sidings, a loading shelter and the goods shed.
 The line was lowered in 1964.
 Its platform was moved to a cutting from 1 September 1964.
 It lost its railcar service to Te Puke on 11 September 1967 and to Rotorua on 11 November 1968.
 It then lost its station building, which is now a café at Waikato University.
 In 1969 a new 3-storey, 23700 ft2 Administration Building opened, built by Holm Construction Ltd. for the Ministry of Works and linked by a covered walkway to the Road Services terminal in Ward Street and the underground rail platform.
 By the mid-1970s most of the station had been covered by carparks, which were later covered by the Centre Place shopping centre.
 When the current Hamilton station opened on 6 August 1975, the rarely used platform was renamed Hamilton Travel Centre.

 The station was once served by several named trains, including the Rotorua, Geyserland, Thames and Taneatua Expresses.

-Traffic grew to a peak in World War 2, as shown in the graph and table below.
+Traffic grew to a peak in World War II, as shown in the graph and table below.